CIJE-STEM/cije-weather-station/README.md

 Arduino library for ESP32-based weather stations that collect and submit data to the CIJE Weather Hub.

+Register station at https://thecije.org/cije-weather-station-hub/#register to obtain a passkey and station ID required for uploading data from your weather station.

 ## Features

 - **Easy Configuration**: Simple API for setting up WiFi, sensors, and station credentials